 What is working at SSE like?

 At SSE, everyone’s ideas are welcome for how we can learn and improve.
-People at all levels contribute ideas for our future, and we collaborate with our UK teams to share best practice, along with our teams in India and Canada.
+People at all levels contribute ideas for our future, and we collaborate with our UK teams and international teams to share best practice.

 We like to enjoy good times together too, because changing the world is an exciting task that’s worth celebrating!